Cat and Dog Spay and Neuter in Naples, FL

 While spay and neuter surgery can help your pet avoid unwanted pregnancies, it can also prevent them from developing cancer and other conditions related to staying “intact.”
 The Animalife Veterinary Center at Mission Hills recommends spaying and neutering to aid the well-being of dogs and cats everywhere.
+Call us today at (239) 435-1222.

-Caring for Your Pet After Their Surgery
+Caring for Your Pet After Their Spay or Neuter

 Spay and neuter are some of the most frequently-performed surgeries, but we take them just as seriously as any other invasive procedure.
 Every pet is given pain relief tailored to their health, age, and size, and kept under close monitoring while under anesthesia.
 After their surgery, it’s important to: